Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-Firstly, this OS will be your bread and butter, it comes with a boatload of tools, 95% of which you will not use.
+Firstly, this OS will be your bread and butter, it comes with a boatload of tools, 95% of which you will not require for the time being.
 You will be provided with a prebuilt VM specially created and guaranteed to work with the course and exams.
 But for preparation, you may use the latest and greatest versions of this system.

 If you're familiar with other flavours of Linux, feel free to use them, and install each of the individual tools you need on it.
 But for the rest of us who prefer a plug-and-play style, just install Kali.